Relintai/pandemonium_engine/README.md

 Note that this would only be an extremely minor break, and only for engine modules.
 Also they would only need to specify a different c++ version in their SCSub file (for which there are plenty of examples).

-### CScript

-Implement and enable CScript.
-CScript will be a scripting language similar to gdscript, but it will use a C-style syntax.

-It would be extremely cool if it could just interpret engine module c++ directly, but that might be a bit too much.
-Maybe that could be an another module.
-For this to work, solving .cpp and header file separation are the biggest problem in my opinion due to how the engine works internally.
-Other than this it's mostly just parsing (not trivial, but relatively simple in the grand scheme of things).
-(Note that having the codebase use c++03 also helps with this!)

 ### MarkdownLabel

 A RichTextLabel, but for markdown would be nice to have.